-Most hetero sex follows a very predictable script: making out, getting undressed, oral sex, intercourse.
+If you’re queer, this may not apply to you.
+But I’ve found that most heterosexual sex follows a very predictable script: making out, getting undressed, oral sex, intercourse.
 Because PIV sex is the goal, the other fun stuff (what most people call foreplay) is rushed.
 And since the average time for having intercourse is 5-6 minutes, the whole session can be pretty short.

 When you take the erection out of the mix, it’s impossible to rush through.
 Instead, we spend hours playing around, exploring each other’s bodies and finding fun ways to touch.
 If a hard-on happens during that time, great.
 But if it doesn’t, it’s not a disaster.

 One of my favourite lines when I’m rolling around with someone is, “I’m loving this, I could do it for hours.”
 And it’s true.
 Sometimes, those are the magic words that allow my partner to relax enough to get an erection, because they know they’re not under any pressure.
 But even if PIV doesn’t happen, I’d much rather spend five hours fooling around than five minutes having conventional sex.

 5 must-have sex skills for modern singles

 Being great at sex doesn’t come ‘naturally’.
 It comes from a willingness to try new things, an openness to learning, and a bit of practice.